 So what does a graphic designer do on a daily basis?
 Here are 5 tasks a graphic designer does:

 1. Specialize in visual communication

 One thing a graphic designer does is create visual concepts to communicate information to consumers.
 A graphic designer will use various design elements like shapes, colors, typography, images, photos, and videos to create a design that will convey a message or information to the audience.

 Graphic designers can work in-house or as freelancers since most of the work can be done through programs on your laptop.

 A freelance graphic designer will work with the client to understand goals, messaging, and intent.
 Graphic designers often must collaborate with writers, marketing professionals, or other graphic designers to complete a project.

-2. Create designs using illustration, photo editing, and layout software
+2. Create using illustration, photo editing, and layout software

 Whether a graphic designer has formal training or not, the knowledge of technology programs will help in the design process.
 A graphic designer may learn these programs from formal schooling, online training videos, or software program tutorials.